google-native logo

 Contains List<string>

 Only get facet values that contains the given strings.
 For example, suppose "categories" has three values "Women > Shoe", "Women > Dress" and "Men > Shoe".
-If set "contains" to "Shoe", the "categories" facet will give only "Women > Shoe" and "Men > Shoe".
+If set "contains" to "Shoe", the "categories" facet gives only "Women > Shoe" and "Men > Shoe".
 Only supported on textual fields.
 Maximum is 10.

 Intervals List<Pulumi.GoogleNative.Retail.V2Beta.Inputs.GoogleCloudRetailV2betaIntervalResponse>